omenking/Valorant-eSports-Manager/journal/technical-uncertainty.md

 - What Evaluation/Performance metrics can we use to determine if our model(s) is perform well?
 - How would we programmatically operate evaluations or do we use a cloud services?
 - Is there any easy way to swap out models maybe via a framework like using LlamaIndex, or AWS SDK for Bedrock?

+[Update 1]
+AWS allows us to fine tune and do Continued Pre Training.
+Titan can do both
+Cohere Light can do fine tuning.

+- How good can we make Titan express through custom models?

 ## Programmatic Workflow for LLMs